 BGH Medical Products, Inc. (name later changed to Delcath Systems, Inc.), a Delaware corporation (BGH - Delaware), was formed on August 5, 1988.
 As of August 22, 1988, BGH Medical Products, Inc., a Connecticut corporation (BGH - Conn.), was merged into BGH -Delaware, the surviving corporation.
 As of the merger date, the authorized capital stock of BGH - Conn. consisted of 5,000 shares of common stock, par value \$.01 per share, of which 1,000 shares were issued and outstanding.
 Upon the merger, each BGH - Conn.
-Common Share outstanding was exchanged into 621.089 BGH - Delaware issued 621,089 shares of Common Stock at \$.01 par value.
-The aggregate amount of the par value of all Common Shares issued as a result of the exchange, \$6,211, was credited as the Common Stock capital of BGH - Delaware, and the difference in respect to the capital account deficiency was charged to additional paid-in capital.
+Common Share outstanding was converted into 621.089 BGH - Delaware Common Shares.
+As a result of the conversion, BGH - Delaware issued 621,089 shares of Common Stock at \$.01 par value.
+The aggregate amount of the par value of all Common Shares issued as a result of the exchange, \$6,211, was credited as the Common Stock capital of BGH - Delaware, and the difference in respect of the capital account deficiency was charged to additional paid-in capital.